linuxdotexe/psmq/README.md

 ## Usage
 ```
-psmq
+psmq        # for printing a random quote
+psmq -h     # display help menu
 ```
 That's it.
-I couldn't think of any options to add since it is random by design.
+I couldn't think of any other options to add since it is random by design.
 ## TODO
 - [x] Add a help page
 - [ ] Makepkg installation